 It’s easy to use once you get the hang of it, and it will let you enjoy consistently good espresso shot after shot.

 Prosumer espresso machines are rather expensive, so if you want an affordable alternative that will let you enjoy the same quality, the Flair Pro 2 is a top choice.

 Furthermore, you won’t have to worry about your coffee being contaminated with BPA and other chemical substances that may be leaking from plastic.

-The Flair Pro 2 has a stainless steel brew head and stainless steel bottomless portafilter which makes it easier for you to monitor what’s going on when you’re pulling shots.
+The Flair Pro 2 has a stainless steel brew head and stainless steel bottomless portafilter which makes it easier for you to observe the flow when pulling shots.

-Looking at how the espresso goes through the portafilter is not only satisfying but it can also help you improve your technique, and enjoy outstanding espressos, ristrettos, and lungos at home.
+Looking at how the espresso stream, running through the portafilter is not only satisfying but it can also help you improve your technique, and enjoy outstanding espressos, ristrettos, and lungos at home.